Oklahoma State sinks No. 12 Texas Tech's Big 12 title hopes

 AP Sports Writer

-Terrence Shannon missed a jumper closely contested by Oklahoma State’s Tyreek Smith just before the buzzer, and the Cowboys (15-15, 8-10) celebrated a win in their season finale.
-The NCAA banned Oklahoma State from postseason play because of rules violations.
+Terrence Shannon missed a contested jumper just before the buzzer for Texas Tech, and Oklahoma State (15-15, 8-10) celebrated a win in its season finale.
+Oklahoma State is banned from postseason play because of NCAA rules violations, so the Cowboys can’t play in the Big 12 tournament next week.

-“I feel like we kind of maximized what we could do,” Thompson said.
-“That’s a great team we just played.
-To go out and win in that fashion, to keep fighting and to finish it off for our seniors was big.”

-The Red Raiders (23-8, 12-6) needed a victory and losses by Baylor and Kansas to finished tied for the Big 12 lead, but they shot 35.2% and went extra cold late in the game.
+The Red Raiders (23-8, 12-6) needed a victory and losses by Baylor and Kansas to finished tied for the Big 12 lead.

-“We just couldn’t score,” Tech coach Mark Adams said.
-“I apologized to the team.
-I couldn’t get them in anything that seemed to work.”

 Kevin Obanor led Texas Tech with 16 points and 10 rebounds, and Bryson Williams added 13 points before fouling out in the final minute.
 Williams — Tech’s leading scorer for the season — wasn’t in for the final sequence.